 Large birds need a cage with the following dimensions:

 A parakeet can have a smaller cage, but they’re active and need room to explore or fly around.

 For a single parakeet, you’ll need a cage that’s at least:

 - 1.5 feet deep.

 - 1.5 feet wide.

-If you add a second parrot, the size should be double.
-Some owners provide 50% more room when adding another parrot, but smaller cages are more likely to trigger aggression.
+If you add a second parrot, the size should be near-double.
+Some owners provide 50% more room when adding another parrot, but smaller cages are more likely to result in hostility.